oracle/python-oracledb/doc/src/api_manual/soda.rst

 Advanced users who are using Oracle sequences for keys will also need the CREATE SEQUENCE privilege.

-SODA requires Oracle Client 18.3 or higher and Oracle Database 18.1 and higher.
+SODA requires Oracle Database 18.1 and later.

 .. note::